zio/zio/docs/reference/state-management/state-management-using-recursion.md

 ---
-id: sequential
+id: recursion
-title: "Sequential State Management"
+title: "State Management Using Recursion"
-sidebar_label: "Sequential"
+sidebar_label: "Recursion"
 ---

 This is a very common pattern to use variables to keep track of the state.
 For example, to calculate the length of a list, we can store intermediate results inside the `count` variable: